orstavik/cloudflare-tutorial/docs/newChapters/the_law/5_HowTo_mutationCheck.md

 async function a(obj) {
   await new Promise(r => setTimeout(r, 50));
-  obj.bob = 'alice';
+  obj.a = null;
 }

 async function b(obj) {
   await new Promise(r => setTimeout(r, 30));
-  obj.alice = 'bob';
+  obj.b = null;
 }

 const [A, B] = mutantCrowdController(a, b);

 (async function () {
-  const test = {alice: 'hello', bob: 'sunshine'};
+  const test = {a: 'hello', b: 'sunshine'};
   A(test);  //this prints two candidates
   B(test);  //this prints one candidate

-//todo this is not good enough.
-//the mutations need to be registered in clusters.
-//we need to check to see which functions are active at the same time.
-//the second output should also list to potential candidates. it only lists one.

 })();
 ```

+Detecting mutations is hard core.
+It is not for sissies.
+You have been warned.
+You have been challenged.

 ## References